The 20 Best Subconjunctival Hemorrhage Doctors Near Me in Glen Burnie, MD

 English

 John D. Gottsch, M.D., is the Margaret C. Mosher Professor of Ophthalmology at the Wilmer Eye Institute.
 Dr. Gottsch specializes in the management of hereditary corneal disorders such as Fuchs' dystrophy, the surgical treatment of cataract and complications of cataract surgery, and corneal transplantation surgery.
 His clinical practice involves the medical treatment of allergic eye diseases and severe corneal inflammation from rheumatoid and other related disorders, including Mooren''s ulcer.
 His research interests include determining the gene expression of the cornea and the genetic basis for hereditary corneal diseases such as Fuchs' dystrophy.
 Dr. Gottsch is rated as an Experienced provider by MediFind in the treatment of Subconjunctival Hemorrhage.
-His top areas of expertise are Macular Corneal Dystrophy Type 1, Fuchs Dystrophy, Corneal Dystrophy and Perceptive Deafness, Cataract, and Corneal Transplant.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Macular Corneal Dystrophy Type 1, Fuchs Dystrophy, Corneal Dystrophy and Perceptive Deafness, Cataract, and Corneal Transplant.
+Dr. Gottsch is board certified in American Board Of Ophthalmology.

 Experienced in Subconjunctival Hemorrhage